 The creed is given to us as a tool by which to discern error and as a form within which to recognize shared truths.
 Much is implied within the creed that is not explicitly stated.
 Various theological stances adopted by people who express the creed may be discovered to be unorthodox as their positions are revealed to be contrary to the creed on account of their hidden implications.

-Pelagianism isn’t explicitly contrary to, say, any of the big three creeds or definitions I named earlier, and yet the Church later saw that it was in fact deeply destructive to the faith, constituting a fundamental denial of the truth of salvation in Christ.
-Tied to this point also is the fact that the creeds don’t deal with a number of issues of great importance (creation in the Image of God, etc.)
+Pelagianism isn’t explicitly contrary to, say, any of the big three symbols I named earlier, and yet the Church later saw that it was in fact deeply destructive to the faith, constituting a fundamental denial of the truth of salvation in Christ.
+Tied to this point also is the fact that the creeds don’t deal with a number of issues of great importance (creation in the Image of God, etc.).

 Finally, and crucially for my point, it must be noted that some can even affirm the creeds verbally while substantially denying them.
 It’s easily possible to see someone confessing the Apostles Creed while being a Trinity-denying heretic.
 Actually, in the 4th century there were teachers who held variations of Arianism that still affirmed the first Nicene creed.
 Their interpretation of the received text is rightly deemed to be a false one, contrary to the content it was designed to protect.
 So, while affirming Nicaea, they weren’t actually properly Nicene.
 Therefore, heretics.